 This sweet and sour tofu tastes best when served fresh and hot because of the crispy tofu cubes.
 You can cook it in advance and take it to lunch the next day but I can’t guarantee you’ll get the same Oh-my-gosh-this-is-so-amazing reaction as you would if you ate it right out of the pan.
 Serve it with hot rice or on its own with a light salad on the side.

-Other delicious, vegetarian tofu recipes:
+Other delicious, Chinese tofu recipes:

 Did you like this Sweet and Sour Tofu Recipe?
 Are there changes you made that you would like to share?
 Share your tips and recommendations in the comments section below!

 Serve this recipe with a side of Japanese rice.
 Watch our video on How To Make Japanese Rice the stove top or rice cooker method!

 These recipes constantly make “best dish” lists on sites such as Country Living, Self, Shape, Bon Appetit, The Cooking Channel, Men’s Fitness and Woman’s Day.
 They are favorites among my readers, friends and family!